top of page

 Tuesday: Active Recovery

-Once the initial soreness sets in, physios focus on gentle, active recovery:
+Once the initial soreness sets in, physiotherapists focus on gentle, active recovery:

-• Mobility Work: Stretching and joint mobility exercises to maintain range of motion.
+• Mobility Work: Stretching and joint mobility exercises maintain range of motion.

 • Low-Impact Cardio: Swimming, cycling, or light treadmill work keeps blood flowing without overloading muscles.

-• Soft Tissue Therapy: Foam rolling, massage, or myofascial release to reduce tightness and improve circulation.
+• Soft Tissue Therapy: Foam rolling, massage, or myofascial release reduces tightness and improves circulation.

 This day is all about moving without straining, helping players feel more mobile while preventing stiffness.